gianni-rosato/svt-av1-psy/Docs/Appendix-Rate-Control.md

 ### One-Pass VBR + Look Ahead

 In this mode, the latency is controlled by the size of the look ahead.
-The CRF IPP processing is performed for the frames in the look ahead window and the collected analysis data is used in the rate control algorithm.
+The motion estimation is performed for the frames in the look ahead window and the collected analysis data is used in the rate control algorithm.
 The default size of the look ahead is around 2 mini-GoPs (e.g. 32 frames for the case of a five-layer prediction structure), but it can be increased to 120 frames.